devbret/homelab/README.md

 This section outlines the core technologies and domains that define the scope of my homelab.
 Each tool and service has been chosen to support hands-on learning in areas such as container orchestration, AI deployment, network management and infrastructure automation.
 Together, they form a modular and extensible environment for experimenting with modern DevOps and self-hosted systems.

 - **Containerization And Orchestration**: Docker, Kubernetes (kubeadm), Helm

 - **AI/ML Inference**: Ollama with Mistral-7B, Retrieval-Augmented Generation (RAG)

 - **Networking And DNS**: OPNsense firewall, Pi-hole with Conditional Forwarding

-- **Storage And Backups**: TrueNAS Core, ZFS, automated rsync backup scripts
+- **Storage And Backups**: TrueNAS SCALE (ZFS mirror pool), automated rsync backups over SSH with logging

 - **Monitoring And Observability**: Prometheus, Grafana

 - **Infrastructure As Code**: Ansible (in progress), YAML manifests

 - **Security And Access**: SSH hardening, VLANs, local-only service exposure

 - **Linux Administration**: Ubuntu Server, Linux Mint, shell scripting

 ## Current Status